 We spend a lot of time training and planning in the military.
-We are always training for proficiency and planning for missions.
+We are constantly training for proficiency and planning for missions.
 That is the essence of being prepared.
-It is a process and it constantly evolves.
-Being prepared today, does not ensure you are prepared tomorrow.
-Whether it is your seasonal qualification on the rifle range, your regular physical fitness test, or an annual certification, we are always testing and improving.
+It is a process, and it continually evolves.
+Being prepared today does not ensure you are ready tomorrow.
+Whether your seasonal qualification on the rifle range, regular physical fitness test, or an annual certification, we are constantly testing and improving.

 In my civilian career, I have planned and hosted many events and projects.
 Our teams experienced outstanding success when we spent extra time reviewing and rehearsing our plans.
-There is something magical about looking at a whiteboard or conducting a dress-rehearsal to find out a key task wasn’t assigned or an important piece of equipment wasn’t ordered or a feisty piece of technology needed re-programmed.
+There is something magical about looking at a whiteboard or conducting a dress rehearsal to find out a key task wasn’t assigned, an essential piece of equipment wasn’t ordered, or a contentious part of the technology needed re-programmed.

 Being prepared is being honest and transparent about your plan.
-You can have a great plan, but if you don’t go the extra step to exploit its weaknesses prior to execution, you will stumble and fall hard after launching.
+You can have a great plan, but if you don’t go the extra step to exploit its weaknesses before execution, you will stumble and fall hard after launching.

 Additionally, the rehearsal and planning process does not guarantee things will not go wrong.
 It does, however, promise that you will be able to respond appropriately to the challenges that may pop up.
 When you think through your plan or walk through those worst-case scenarios, your mind gets permission to be creative and flexible.
-That creativity will show off for you instead of causing you to stress.
-You will really surprise yourself with how well you are able to function under stress when your plan “falls apart.”
+That creativity will show off for you instead of causing you stress.
+You will surprise yourself with how well you can function under pressure when your plan “falls apart.”

 Lesson 5: Build Trust

-I have never seen “trust” listed in the army values or mentioned in the army creed or discussed during any lectures or trainings.
+I have never seen “trust” listed in the army values or mentioned in the army creed or discussed during lectures or training.
 However, trust is the backbone of everything we do in the military.
 We learn to trust each other and rely on that trust throughout our careers.

 Trust is carried out daily in the military as we have confidence in our leaders.
-As we work in top secret environments.
+As we work in top-secret environments.
 As we expect subordinates to carry out orders.
-As we handle expensive technology, weapons, ammunitions and equipment.
+As we handle expensive technology, weapons, ammunition and equipment.

-At basic training we learned trust through basic concepts as conducting a patrol base to ensure the enemy could not attack us from behind.
-We had to secure our sector and trust that our unit had our back in securing their own sector.
-During the leader challenge course, we navigated a number of obstacles to learn to trust each other.
+At basic training, we learned to trust through basic concepts as conducting a patrol base to ensure the enemy could not attack us from behind.
+In addition, we had to secure our sector and trust that our unit had our back securing their sector.
+During the leader challenge course, we navigated several obstacles to learn to trust each other.

 In my current role, one of our leadership principles is “Earns Trust of Others.”
-Admittedly this has been most challenging for me, but most rewarding as well.
-Unapologetically I had always been mission and task focused.
-I would charge forward to solve the problem, fix the issue and execute the mission and usually do rather well at it.
-However, as I turned around to look at my success, more often than not, there was a path of destruction and countless casualties.
-I learned that while I was being successful in accomplishing the task, I was failing at earning trust and building relationships.
+Admittedly this has been most challenging for me but most rewarding as well.
+Unapologetically I had always been mission and task-focused.
+I would charge forward to solve the problem, fix the issue, execute the mission, and usually do rather well.
+However, as I turned around to look at my success, there was a path of destruction and countless casualties more often than not.
+I learned that while I was successful in accomplishing the task, I was failing to earn trust and build relationships.
 This was a hard lesson learned.

-This past decade has truly been a rewarding experience and I wouldn’t trade any of it in.
+This past decade has indeed been a rewarding experience, and I wouldn’t trade any of it in.
 These 5 Life Lessons I Learned from My Military Service are easily extrapolated into civilian life.

 In addition to these values, here are some additional observations:

-- Don’t get caught up in the little stuff.
+- First, don’t get caught up in the little stuff.
 It’s just that, little stuff.